vnali/studio-plugin-docs/README.md

 - episodeSeason
 - episodeNumber
 - episodeType: Available options are: full, trailer, bonus
 - episodeGUID: When creating a new episode, GUID is empty. when saving that episode, if GUID is empty, it fills with the element UID.
+- publishOnRSS: episodes appear on RSS only if the value for this field is on

 You can create custom fields and add them to the field layout via (Plugin settings->Podcast Formats->Episode field layout).
 Optionally, for testing purposes, when dev mode is on, you can import sample custom fields quickly via (Plugin settings->Import episode fields).